-January is the perfect time to reflect on your homeschool year so far.
+January is the perfect time to take inventory of your homeschool year so far.
 Whether your family is transitioning from public school to homeschooling, or you are simply beginning a new homeschool semester after the holidays, it can be helpful to pause for a moment and consider your goals for the year.
 For those of you continuing your homeschool journey this semester, it’s a good idea to assess your homeschool.
 Even if you need to switch up your schedule or books mid-year, it’s perfectly okay, and actually more beneficial than pushing through with something that isn’t working well for your family.
 That change could even mean using a different curriculum for only one of your children if they have a different learning style.
 Here are a few ways to take stock of your homeschool progress!

 Ways to Assess Your Homeschool